tincho/trivia-react-challenge/README.md

 Edit: I **did** implement that approach, see `src/application/utils.tsx`.

-The double-mount would have been harmless in production, but in dev, given the API fetch was being done twice, the user would see the first question of the first response for a very short time and immediately it would be replaced by the first question of the **second** response.
+The double-mount would have been harmless in production.
+But in dev, given the API fetch was being done twice, the user would see the first question of the first response for a very short time and immediately it would be replaced by the first question of the **second** response.
 This was annoying and fixed with the `useEffectOnce` hook.

 * Fetch libraries